 - Manifest version 3.3

-- Manifest version 3.2
+- · Manifest version 3.2

 - Manifest version 3.1

 - Manifest version 3.0

-In such case, the IDE will load the manifest version 3.3.
+In such case, the IDE will load the manifest version 3.3 (the latest version is v3.5).

 After loading, the IDE validates the manifest against the schema version head, and if for any reason this is not valid, it will try with the other schema versions.
 If the manifest 3.3 cannot be validated, then it tries with manifest 3.2, validating it, and so on.
 The manifest version is shown in the SDK View and any validation errors are shown in the Error Log.